ChromeDevTools/devtools-frontend/docs/workflows.md

 If you get errors along the line of `Uncaught TypeError: Cannot read property 'setInspectedTabId'` you probably specified an incorrect path - the path has to be absolute.
 On Mac and Linux, the file url will start with __three__ slashes: `file:///Users/...`.

-Tip: You can inspect DevTools with DevTools by undocking DevTools and then opening a second instance of DevTools (F12 on Windows/Linux, Cmd+Option+I on Mac).
+**Tip**: You can inspect DevTools with DevTools by undocking DevTools and then opening a second instance of DevTools (see keyboard shortcut above).

 ##### Running from remote URL